Azure-Samples/azure-sql-db-django/README.md

 ## Install the dependencies

-> Make sure virtual environment is active and you are into your `working_folder\Django-AzureSQL`.
+> Make sure virtual environment is active and you are into your `working_folder\azure-sql-db-django`.

 > [!TIP]
 > You can install all the required packages in one go by running the below command and directly move to Database ConnectionString **Configuration** section or may follow the instructions to execute them one by one: